 For a flock to maintain an 'ovine brucellosis free' status, all rams eligible for testing must be reassessed every two years following initial accreditation.

-A print-friendly PDF version of the Ovine Brucellosis-Free Accreditation Scheme Schedule The Voluntary Ovine Brucellosis-Free Accreditation Scheme Tasmania (337Kb)
+Print-friendly PDF version of the Ovine Brucellosis-Free Accreditation Scheme Schedule: The Voluntary Ovine Brucellosis-Free Accreditation Scheme Tasmania

 Owners of accredited flocks can request that their flock accreditation details be available on a public register.
 The register is listed below and is updated from time to time.
 It is important to note that some flock owners that have accredited their flocks have chosen not to include their details on this public register.

-Public Register Ovine Brucellosis Free Accredited Properties in Tasmania (77Kb)
+Public Register of Ovine Brucellosis-Free Accredited Properties in Tasmania

 Other Forms of Brucellosis

-, and the problem is then called fistulous withers.
+, with the problem then called 'fistulous withers'.
 Chronic draining abscesses occur, usually in the withers region (above the shoulder), and surgery may be necessary to completely clean up the infection.
-Because Brucella abortus
+Because

 bacterium because of the eradication program for bovine brucellosis.